-Note: The main benefit of the semantics of handles is that it allows implementations to use very different models of memory management.
-On CPython, implementing handles is trivial because HPy is basically PyObject \star in disguise, and HPy_Dup() and HPy_Close() are just aliases for Py_INCREF and Py_DECREF.
+Note: The main benefit of opaque handle semantics is that implementations are allowed to use very different models of memory management.
+On CPython, implementing handles is trivial because HPy is basically PyObject \ in disguise, and HPy\Dup() and HPy\Close() are just aliases for Py\INCREF and Py\DECREF.

-Unlike CPython, PyPy does not use reference counting for memory management: instead, it uses a moving GC, which means that the address of an object might change during its lifetime, and this makes it hard to implement semantics like PyObject 's where the address is directly exposed to the user.
+Unlike CPython, PyPy does not use reference counting to manage memory: instead, it uses a moving GC, which means that the address of an object might change during its lifetime, and this makes it hard to implement semantics like PyObject \'s where the address identifies the object, and this is directly exposed to the user.
 HPy solves this problem: on PyPy, handles are integers which represent indices into a list, which is itself managed by the GC.
-When an object moves, the GC fixes the address in the list, without having to touch all the handles which have been passed to C.
+When an address changes, the GC edits the list, without having to touch all the handles which have been passed to C.